gabrielgborges/UMG---Fight-Game-/README.md

 UMG serves as both a technical learning journey and a platform to explore creative game mechanics, including a dynamic combo system built from scratch to empower game designers with easy editing tools.

+## Folders

+The folders in this project are specially divided by programming pattern in order to clarify and specify the knowledge you are looking for.

 ## Technical Highlights:
 All Game Programming Patterns Applied: Each core system was built using different architectural patterns from Game Programming Patterns by Robert Nystrom, offering practical insights into scalable game development.